Shaj-Amex/DevOps-Course-Starter/README.md

 ### Testing of TO DO APP

   There are 3 tests that have been added - Unit Tests , Integration Tests and EndToEnd Tests.
-They can be run by the following command : python -m pytest For the end to end tests , install the latest version of Chrome browser and Chrome Driver.
+They can be run by the following command : poetry run pytest For the end to end tests , install the latest version of Chrome browser and Chrome Driver.

 ## System Requirements